Bigcvl2212/Anytime_Fitness_Bot_Modular/README.md

 2. Square Dashboard for invoice creation status
 3. ClubOS system for member data accuracy
 4. Console output and generated CSV for specific error details

+## Assistant Chatmode Reference

+For development automation rules, file paths, and safety gates used by the AI assistant, see:
+- docs/chatmode.md